slamdata/quasar-fdw/README.md

 You'll need make and a full install of PostgreSQL 9.4, as well as [yajl](https://github.com/lloyd/yajl).
 The `scripts/bootstrap.sh` should be able to provide this for you.

+We use a fork of yajl at https://github.com/quasar-analytics/yajl, and the branch [yajl_reset](https://github.com/quasar-analytics/yajl/tree/yajl_reset).

 ### Development Testing

 Setup: